 Abdullah was a mystical Ethiopian Rabbi who taught Neville for five years.

-In Neville's lecture A Lesson in Scripture you can read about his first meeting with the little known mystic in the highlighted section of the PDF.
-If you don't want to open the PDF you can read the article below.
+In Neville's lecture A Lesson in Scripture (click for ePub), you can read about his first meeting with the little known mystic in the italicized blue section of the PDF.
+If you don't want to open the PDF you can read the following article 'Neville Goddard Meets Abdullah'.

 I came into the world completely forgetful of the being that I AM.
 I had to.
 When I first met my friend Abdullah back in 1931, I entered a room where he was speaking and when the speech was ended he came over, extended his hand and said: “Neville, you are six months late.”
 I had never seen the man before, so I said: “I am six months late?
 How do you know me?” and he replied: “The brothers told me that you were coming and you are six months late.”